iPad 7 SIM Card Reader Replacement

 Step 39

-- Grab a trusty pair of tweezers and gently tug the home button ribbon cable straight out of that ZIF connector.
-You've got this!
+- Grab a pair of tweezers and gently slide the home button ribbon cable out of the ZIF connector.
+Keep it steady and avoid any sudden pulls—you're almost there!

 Tools Used